Chobotz/D2R-multiclient-tools/README.md

 You can contact me on JSP - Chobot / https://forums.d2jsp.org/user.php?i=1208377 and send me a big fat FG tip.

 # Additional suggested mods:
-Introskip (we have seen it more than once and that's enough) - https://www.nexusmods.com/diablo2resurrected/mods/194
+Introskip (we have seen it already) - https://www.nexusmods.com/diablo2resurrected/mods/194
 Blockhd (significant memory per client reduction) - https://www.nexusmods.com/diablo2resurrected/mods/238

   * If you wish the to any mod with the launcher, you can replace this line: